Visual Story Telling

 Creating a Five Framed Story, the Book Chook way

-1. I started by thinking: what story do I want to tell, and what do I need to tell it?
+1. I started by thinking: what story do I want to tell, who is my audience and what do I need to tell my story?
 The "what do I need?" question somehow took over.
 I realised I don't have too many toys around, and little time to make things.
 So my question became "What on earth do I have around here that I can possibly use to quickly tell a story?"

 2. I brainstormed some props and ideas: "soft toys, LEGO, kitchen implements, fruit, vegetables.
 Could add features to objects with blutak and paper.
 LEGO the only one that allows movement of a sort."
 Then I found some LEGO Fabuland animals, and remembered the plot of a story I'd written.
 Could it be condensed into five sentences?
 Yes.

 3. Once that was sorted, all I needed to do was sketch out a rough storyboard, setting up my five frames.
-Then I hinted at a setting with a green rug, arranged my props and took some photos.
-So I could share my example, I added my own text to each photo, whereas the Flickr group's rules say only a title should be given and it's up to the group to then interpret the story.
+I hinted at a setting with a green rug, arranged my props and took some photos with my iPad.
+So I could share my example here, I added my own text to each photo, whereas the Flickr group's rules say only a title should be given and it's up to the group to then interpret the story.
 Why not try both ways?
 You can see my five frame story below.
-(My apologies for the fact the images are different sizes!)
+(My apologies for the fact the fonts and images below are different sizes!)

 Looking for Treasure